AmmarYasserHassan/MERN/Introduction to JS.md

 takesCB(loggerAsArrow) // Hello World 3
 ```

-In previous example we have a function `takesCB(cb)` that accepts a callback function as an argument and it simply executes it.
+In the previous example we have a function `takesCB(cb)` that accepts a callback function as an argument and it simply executes it.

 ```javascript
 const finish = () => { console.log('Finished work') }